San José State University

 Course Requirements and Assignments

-Activity Assignments (50% of grade = 500 points)
+Activity Assignments (48% of grade = 480 points)

-Project Milestone Assignments (20% of grade = 200 points)
+Project Milestone Assignments (15% of grade = 150 points)

-Final Project (30% of grade = 300 points)
+Final Project (20% of grade = 202 points)

-Even with an extension, I can accept assignments until 11:59pm on the last day of instruction for the semester.
+I can only accept assignments (except the final project) until 11:59pm on the last day of instruction for the semester.
 At that time, all unsubmitted and unsatisfactory/no credit assignments will receive zero points.
 Should an event prevent you from completing the course, contact me as soon as you are able to discuss our options for an incomplete.
-Please allow extra time for me to grade late-submitted assignments.

 Final examination or evaluation